 Gender approach

 The gender approach highlights the economic bargaining theory and the gender ideology theory in explaining men and women’s inequality in terms of domestic care and work participation, and different decisions when facing care and employment conflicts (McMunn et al., 2020).
 Under this approach, men tend to earn more and are able to negotiate less domestic care work, and in addition, gender norms regard men as traditional family breadwinners who are less responsible for, or even exempt from, family obligations.
-Previous empirical research has suggested that women were more likely to provide care during their working age (Evandrou et al., 2002; Vlachantoni 2010), and more likely to reduce or stop their employment (Daatland et al., 2010; Carmichael and Charles, 2003; Gomez-leon et al., 2017).
-When employed, female carers are more likely than male carers to work fewer hours and earn less (Brekke and Nadim, 2017; Carmichael et al., 2008).
+Previous empirical research has suggested that women were more likely to provide care during their working age (Evandrou et al., 2002; Vlachantoni, 2010), and more likely to reduce or stop their employment (Carmichael and Charles, 2003; Daatland et al., 2010; Gomez-leon et al., 2019).
+When employed, female carers are more likely than male carers to work fewer hours and earn less (Carmichael et al., 2008; Brekke and Nadim, 2017).

 Cultural approach